Belinda (cigarette)

 Belinda is a Dutch brand of cigarettes currently owned and manufactured by British American Tobacco.

 History

-Belinda was founded in the 1940s and quickly gained popularity in the Netherlands, especially amongst females (as it was targeted towards them) and the wealthy.
+Belinda was founded in the 1940s and quickly gained popularity in the Netherlands, especially amongst women (as it was targeted towards them) and the wealthy.
 During the period of 1946 until 1996, posters made by the Dutch artist Frans Mettes were put on Dutch railway stations featuring the "Belinda Cigarette Girl" ("Sigarettenmeisje van Belinda" in Dutch), along with other known brands at the time like Droste cocoa, the Hulshof purse company and the "Zwarte Beertjes" ("Black Bears") adverts of Dutch artist, illustrator and graphic designer Dick Bruna.
-Belinda ads were also featured in the Dutch magazine Margriet (magazine).
+Belinda ads were also featured in the Dutch magazine Margriet.